 Q: How are students chosen for the Honors Program and what are the requirements for eligibility?

-A: Eligible freshmen in all majors are invited to join the Honors Program upon review of their admission application.
-There is no separate application required for admission to the program.
-Among the criteria used for selection are high school GPA, strength of high school courses and results of standardized tests.
-Students are notified after their admission to St. John’s.
+A: Incoming freshmen in all majors are considered for admission to the Honors Program upon review of their application to the University.
+There is no separate application required for the Honors Program.
+Among the criteria used for selection are high school GPA, strength of high school courses, and the results of standardized tests.
+Students are offered admission to the Honors Program, which they can elect to accept or decline, separately from their acceptance to the University.

 A: On a limited basis, based on course availability and academic qualifications, some entering students may be granted an exception to join the Honors Program.
 Students interested in being considered for an exception must contact the Honors Office to obtain an exception request form.